Battle of Borovo Selo

 The Battle of Borovo Selo of 2 May 1991, known in Croatia as the Borovo Selo massacre (Pokolj u Borovom Selu) and in Serbia as the Borovo Selo incident (Инцидент у Боровом Селу), was one of the first armed clashes in the conflict which became known as the Croatian War of Independence.
 The clash was precipitated by months of rising ethnic tensions, violence, and armed combat in Pakrac and at the Plitvice Lakes in March.
 The immediate cause for the confrontation in the heavily ethnic Serb village of Borovo Selo, just north of Vukovar, was a failed attempt to replace the Yugoslav flag in the village with the flag of Croatia.
-The unauthorised effort by four Croatian policemen resulted in the capture of two by a Croatian Serb militia in the village.
-To retrieve the captives, the Croatian authorities deployed additional police, who drove into an ambush.
+The unauthorised effort by four Croatian policemen resulted in the capture of two by a Croatian Serb militia.
+To rescue the captives, the Croatian authorities deployed additional police, who drove into an ambush.
 Twelve Croatian policemen and one Serb paramilitary were killed before the Yugoslav People's Army (JNA) intervened and put an end to the clashes.

 The confrontation resulted in a further deterioration of the overall situation in Croatia, leading Croats and Serbs to accuse each other of overt aggression and of being enemies of their nation.
-For Croatia, the event was provocative because the bodies of some of the dead Croat policemen killed in the incident were reportedly mutilated.
-The clash in Borovo Selo eliminated any hopes that the escalating conflict could be defused politically and made the war almost inevitable.
+For Croatia, the event was provocative because the bodies of some of the dead Croat policemen were reportedly mutilated.
+The clash eliminated any hopes that the escalating conflict could be defused politically and made the war almost inevitable.
 The Presidency of Yugoslavia convened several days after the battle and authorised the JNA to deploy to the area to prevent further conflict.
-Despite this deployment, skirmishes persisted in the region.
+Despite this, skirmishes persisted in the region.
 After the war, a former paramilitary was convicted of war crimes for his role in abusing the two captured policemen, and ultimately sentenced to three years in prison.
 Four others were indicted, but remain at large outside Croatia.